gravitational/teleport/rfd/0032-access-tester.md

 --- | ---
 `HasAllowNodeLabel(dev, node-1, environment, staging)?` | Does the role 'dev' allow access to SSH node 'node-1' given the label 'environment:staging'?
 `HasDenyNodeLabel(bad, node-1, environment, production)?` | Does the role 'bad' deny access to SSH node 'node-1' given the label 'environment:production'?
-`HasAllowRole(jean, root, node-1)?` | Does the user 'jean' have a role that gives them access to SSH node 'node-1' as 'root'?
+`HasAllowRole(jean, root, node-1, Role)?` | Does the user 'jean' have a role that gives them access to SSH node 'node-1' as 'root'?
-`HasDenyRole(jean, node-1)?` | Does the user 'jean' have a role that denies them access to SSH node 'node-1'?
+`HasDenyRole(jean, node-1, Role)?` | Does the user 'jean' have a role that denies them access to SSH node 'node-1'?
-`HasAccess(jean, root, node-1)?` | Does user 'jean' have access to SSH node 'node-1' as 'root'?
+`HasAccess(jean, root, node-1, Role)?` | Does user 'jean' have access to SSH node 'node-1' as 'root'?
-`HasAccess(jean, root, Node)?` | Which SSH nodes does user 'jean' have access to as 'root'?
+`HasAccess(jean, root, Node, Role)?` | Which SSH nodes does user 'jean' have access to as 'root'?
-`HasAccess(jean, Login, Node)?` | Which SSH nodes does user 'jean' have access to?
+`HasAccess(jean, Login, Node, Role)?` | Which SSH nodes does user 'jean' have access to?
-`AllowRoles(jean, Role, node-1)?` | Which roles allow user 'jean' to access SSH node 'node-1'?
+`DenyAccess(jean, Login, node-1, Role)?` | Which roles deny user 'jean' to access SSH node 'node-1'?
-`DenyRoles(jean, Role, node-1)?` | Which roles deny user 'jean' to access SSH node 'node-1'?
+`DenyAccess(jean, Login, Node, Role)?` | Which nodes are user 'jean' denied access to? (will be returned as Role/Node/Login pairs)
-`DenyRoles(jean, Role, Node)?` | Which nodes are user 'jean' denied access to? (will be returned as Role/Node pairs)
+`DenyLogins(jean, Login, Role)?` | Which logins are user 'jean' denied access to on all nodes?